laurencelundblade/QCBOR/doc/Building.md

 storage allocator must be configured.

-To reduce the size of the decoder define QCBOR_DISABLE_INDEFINITE_LENGTH_STRINGS particularly if you are not configuring a storage allocator.
+To reduce the size of the decoder define `QCBOR_DISABLE_INDEFINITE_LENGTH_STRINGS` particularly if you are not configuring a storage allocator.

-Further reduction can be by defining QCBOR_DISABLE_INDEFINITE_LENGTH_ARRAYS which will result in an error when an indefinite-length map or array arrives for decoding.
+Further reduction can be by defining `QCBOR_DISABLE_INDEFINITE_LENGTH_ARRAYS` which will result in an error when an indefinite-length map or array arrives for decoding.

-QCBOR_DISABLE_UNCOMMON_TAGS is removed from QCBOR v2.
+`QCBOR_DISABLE_UNCOMMON_TAGS` is removed from QCBOR v2.
 It didn't save very much and you can get the same effect by not installing the tag content handlers.

-QCBOR_DISABLE_EXP_AND_MANTISSA disables the decoding of decimal fractions and big floats.
+`QCBOR_DISABLE_EXP_AND_MANTISSA` disables the decoding of decimal fractions and big floats.

+The options for disabling floating-point are detailed in the section on @ref Floating-Point.
+In short, `QCBOR_DISABLE_PREFERRED_FLOAT` eliminates a lot of floating-point related code, particularly half-precision support, `QCBOR_DISABLE_FLOAT_HW_USE` eliminates dependency on the math library and `<math.h>`, and `USEFULBUF_DISABLE_ALL_FLOAT` eliminates all float-point dependency, such that the types double and float aren't used.

 @anchor QCBOR_DISABLE_TAGS

-QCBOR_DISABLE_TAGS disables all CBOR tag decoding.
-If the input has a single tag, the unrecoverable error, @ref QCBOR_ERR_TAGS_DISABLED, occurs.
-The decoder is suitable only for protocols that have no tags.
-This reduces the size of the core of the decoder, particularly QCBORDecode_VGetNext(), by a about 500 bytes.
-"Borrowed" tag content formats (e.g. an epoch-based date without the tag number), can still be processed.
-See @ref Disabilng-Tag-Decoding.
+`QCBOR_DISABLE_TAGS` disables decoding of all CBOR tags.
+If the input contains any tag, an unrecoverable error (@ref QCBOR_ERR_TAGS_DISABLED) is raised.
+When this option is enabled, the decoder is suitable only for protocols that do not use CBOR tags.

+Setting `QCBOR_DISABLE_TAGS` reduces the size of the decoder core — particularly QCBORDecode_VGetNext() — by approximately 500 bytes.

+“Borrowed” tag content formats (for example, an epoch-based date encoded without the corresponding tag number) can still be decoded.
+See @ref Disabling-Tag-Decoding for additional details.

-QCBOR_DISABLE_NON_INTEGER_LABELS causes any label that doesn't fit in an int64_t to result in a QCBOR_ERR_MAP_LABEL_TYPE error.
-This also disables QCBOR_DECODE_MODE_MAP_AS_ARRAY and QCBOR_DECODE_MODE_MAP_STRINGS_ONLY.
+`QCBOR_DISABLE_NON_INTEGER_LABELS` causes any label that doesn't fit in an int64_t to result in a @ref QCBOR_ERR_MAP_LABEL_TYPE error.
+This also disables `QCBOR_DECODE_MODE_MAP_AS_ARRAY` and `QCBOR_DECODE_MODE_MAP_STRINGS_ONLY`.
 It is fairly common for CBOR-based protocols to use only small integers as labels.

-QCBOR_DISABLE_DECODE_CONFORMANCE removes the decode features that the input conforms in a particular way, such as that it is deterministic of dCBOR.
+`QCBOR_DISABLE_DECODE_CONFORMANCE` removes the decode features that the input conforms in a particular way, such as that it is deterministic of dCBOR.

-USEFULBUF_DISABLE_STREAMING removes the encode streaming features.
+`USEFULBUF_DISABLE_STREAMING` removes the encode streaming features.

-See the discussion above on floating-point.

 ### Size of spiffy decode

 When creating a decode implementation, there is a choice of whether or not to use spiffy decode features or to just use QCBORDecode_GetNext().

 The implementation using spiffy decode will be simpler resulting in the calling code being smaller, but the amount of code brought in from the QCBOR library will be larger.
 Basic use of spiffy decode brings in about 2KB of object code.
 If object code size is not a concern, then it is probably better to use spiffy decode because it is less work, there is less complexity and less testing to worry about.

 If code size is a concern, then use of QCBORDecode_GetNext() will probably result in smaller overall code size for simpler CBOR protocols.
 However, if the CBOR protocol is complex then use of spiffy decode may reduce overall code size.
 An example of a complex protocol is one that involves decoding a lot of maps or maps that have many data items in them.
 The overall code may be smaller because the general purpose spiffy decode map processor is the one used for all the maps.